 Activities for people with disabilities

 Don’t think you cannot enjoy some amazing sites while here.
 Some of the eco parks like Xel-ha and Xcaret provide rentals of wheel chairs and even will make sure you can go swimming.
 If you want to see some fascinating Mayan ruins we suggest Coba ruins.
 They have bicycle taxis that can provide this unique taxi service.
 (Although it is not totally smooth, so if bumps bother you, you might not go for this mean of transport.)
 It does however afford you to see the ruins without walking.
 You would only have to enter the park and then get on the bike taxis.

-Have you traveled with a handicap in the Rivera Maya?
+Have you traveled with a handicap in Playa Del Carmen?
 Do you have some tips you would like to share?
 We would love to hear from you in the comment box below.